My 10 Days Rafting in the Grand Canyon

 Daily temperature check

 However, the proof is in the pudding.
 Did I feel safe during my 11 days on this completely outdoor trip?
 Yes, I did.
-Our group was great at following all of the rules, and the guides were a great example and keeper of the health of safety.
+Our group was great at following all of the rules, and the guides were a great example and keepers of health and safety.
 The guides needed these trips to run safely just as much as we wanted them to run safely.

 OARS Successful 2020 Season